Our Team

 Leadership

-Timmy created Synergy following his graduation from Cabrini University, motivated by his own experience in addiction and recovery.
-He built Synergy on the values that he lives by: community, process, and accountability.
-Aiming to instill these principles in the framework of Synergy, Timmy has emphasized the importance of action throughout the recovery process in order to prepare residents for life after Synergy.
+Timmy founded Synergy Houses in 2020 following his graduation from Cabrini University, drawing on his own experience in addiction and recovery.
+He built the program around three values he lives by: community, process, and accountability.
+From the beginning, he has emphasized action over insight alone, helping clients develop the daily practices and supports they will need to sustain recovery beyond their time at Synergy.

-In his free time, Timmy is a dedicated family man, participates in his own 12 step recovery program, and continues to pursue competitive sports.
+Outside of work, Timmy is a dedicated family man, participates in a 12-step recovery program, and continues to play competitive sports.

 Timmy Brooks